dmf-archive/IPWT/IPWT_en.md

 Conscious states induced by psychedelic drugs such as LSD and psilocybin are characterized by perceptual distortions, altered thought patterns, and blurred self-awareness.
 We offer the following explanation from the perspective of predictive coding and workspace dynamics:

 - **Abnormal Amplification of Prediction Error Signals and "De-gating" of Information Flow**: We believe that psychedelic drugs (especially those acting on serotonin 5-HT2A receptors) may lead to the system producing **overly sensitive or abnormally enhanced prediction error signals** to sensory input by altering neuromodulatory balance (Carhart-Harris, 2019).
-These amplified error signals flood the WSI, overwhelming normal top-down predictions, thereby producing perceptual distortions and hallucinations.
+These amplified error signals flood the WSI, overwhelming normal top-down predictions, thereby producing perceptual distortions and hallucinations (Singleton et al., 2025).
 At the same time, drug effects may weaken the WSI's **neural gating mechanisms**, allowing previously inhibited information flow to freely enter the WSI and be abnormally integrated.
 - **Blurring of WSI Boundaries and Formation of Temporary, Highly Integrated WSIs**: Under the influence of de-gated information flow and flattened predictive hierarchies, the boundaries between different WSIs or between WSIs and specialized modules may become blurred or even dissolve, promoting cross-modal integration phenomena such as synesthesia.
 The system may even form **temporary, highly internally integrated but atypically content-rich workspace instances** around these abnormal information flows, and these special WSIs may be responsible for producing "peak experiences."
 - **Reshaping of Self-Model and "Ego Dissolution"**: The WSI responsible for representing and maintaining the self-model, due to drastic changes in the prediction error signals it receives regarding body, emotion, and memory, may lead to the deconstruction and reshaping of its original self-representation, thereby explaining the common blurring of self-awareness, feelings of merging with the environment, and even "ego dissolution" in psychedelic experiences.